About Lucinda Sykes M.D.

-JOYFUL AFTER 50 points to a woman's natural capacity for mindful awareness in the 'Feminine' -- the stable, age-old foundation of woman's psychology -- a quality of awareness that's often overlooked or undervalued in modern life.
+JOYFUL AFTER 50 points to a woman's natural capacity for mindful awareness in the 'Feminine' -- that stable, age-old foundation of woman's psychology -- a quality of grounded awareness that's often overlooked or undervalued in modern life.

 By cultivating mindful Feminine awareness, a woman returns home to herself.
 She grounds again in the natural wisdom that is a woman's birthright.

-Sometimes women say that mindful Feminine awareness feels like a 'remembering' -- they reconnect with the basic, open awareness they remember experiencing first in childhood.
-Sometimes they're reminded of early childhood happiness they had when in the natural world.
+Sometimes women say that mindful Feminine awareness feels like a 'remembering' -- they reconnect with the basic, open awareness they recall experiencing in childhood.
+Sometimes this is connected with early childhood happiness in the natural world.

 Women can cultivate this healthy inner side of themselves by following simple methods of mindful awareness and Feminine insight, as developed within Analytical Psychology.

 Analytical Psychology (sometimes called 'Jungian' psychology) is the branch of psychology first established by Swiss psychiatrist, C.G.
 Jung.

 Analytical psychology emphasizes the 'Feminine Principle' -- a crucial factor in the psychological well-being of modern woman. [see Feminine Bibliography]

 * * * *